wichmann-lab/teamproject-photography/README.md

 1. Open the Plug-in Manager after starting Adobe Photoshop Lightroom Desktop: File > Plug-in Manager
 2. Add the plug-in: Add-Button
 3. Choose the pictures you want to edit.
-4. Start the plug-in: Library > Plug-in Extras > ADD NAME OF THE PLUGIN
+4. Start the plug-in: Library > Plug-in Extras > The Image Iterator

 Add:

 * Gifs
+* Starting from Downloading the Folder for the plugin

 ## Usage